jenkinsci/ecutest-plugin/README.md

 ### Job execution

-- After job configuration is done a new build can be triggerd by clicking on the "Build now" button
+- After job configuration is done a new build can be triggered by clicking on the "Build now" button
-- The console log contains detailed information per build step execution
+- The test results are published both on the build page and the job page based on the latest build after the step *[TT] Publish UNIT* Reports has been executed.
-- The test results are published both on the build page and the job page based on the latest build
+- The console log contains detailed information per build step execution.

 ![Demo Job](docs/images/demo_job.png "Demo Job")
 ![Demo Build](docs/images/demo_build.png "Demo Build")